 Waterton Planetarium

 Step into our indoor Dome Planetarium and discover the cosmos!
-This new experience will enable you to explore the night sky even when the weather doesn't cooperate.
+This new experience will allow you to explore the night sky even when the weather doesn't cooperate.
 So sit back, relax, and enjoy 360° views of celestial environments, thanks to an impressive fisheye projector lens.
-You will be able to travel throughout the solar system, and discover the universe, without ever leaving the dome planetarium, as you experience informative, enthralling presentations on stargazing, space exploration, natural history and light pollution.
+You will be able to travel throughout the solar system and discover the universe, without ever leaving the dome planetarium, as you experience informative, enthralling presentations on stargazing, space exploration, natural history and light pollution.

 Price: